-- with different cut-offs for numbers of days between onset and swabbing, onset and hospitalisation, and between vaccination and onset of symptoms; - excluding those positive for seasonal coronaviruses (e.g. HCoV-NL63, HCoV-229E, HCoV-OC43 and HCoV-HKU1): - excluding those who are current controls (SARS-CoV-2 negative for CVE; influenza negative for IVE) but were positive by PCR in the previous year before the current hospitalisation, or reported clinically confirmed COVID19, so as to determine the best cut-off period for having had a previous positive test during the preceding year versus 'any previous positive test' irrespective of date; - using results from rapid antigen tests (RATs) when PCR information unavailable; - dropping SARS-CoV-2-positive controls from IVE analysis and dropping influenza-positive controls from CVE analysis; - excluding those who have received antivirals ≤14 days prior to swabbing (to avoid false negatives; the exact cut-off and types of antivirals will be determined as more research becomes available).
+- with different cut-offs for numbers of days between onset and swabbing, onset and hospitalisation, and between vaccination and onset of symptoms; - excluding those positive for seasonal coronaviruses (e.g. HCoV-NL63, HCoV-229E, HCoV-OC43 and HCoV-HKU1); - using results from RAs when PCR information is unavailable; - dropping SARS-CoV-2-positive controls from IVE analysis and dropping influenza-positive controls from CVE analysis (due to correlated vaccination behaviour influencing the vaccine coverage of controls [32]); - excluding those who have received antivirals ≤14 days prior to swabbing (to avoid false negatives; the exact cut-off and types of antivirals will be determined as more research becomes available).